leobru/re-mars/README.md

 # MARS-6 archive system

 MARS-6 was an implementation of an external sorted key-value container.
-The API mechanism was in form of a micro-program.
+The API mechanism was in the form of a micro-program.

 Pascal compilers for the BESM-6 included a few MARS-6 operations as part ot the standard library, encoded as micro-programs.
 They are: